Finding Gold in Colorado Historic Sites & Modern Prospecting Honey Holes

 What I suggest avoiding:

 • Hungarian riffle-based sluices such as the Keene A52 (requires classifying, heavy, more difficult to run well – finicky).
 If you already have one of these, consider swapping out the guts with Gold Hog or Dream mats.
+I prefer Dream Mat since they work great and are easier to clean out.

 • Estwing pans (nice shape but too flimsy)